a payment for taiohi who can't live at home

-- Two forms of identification, eg passport, birth certificate, driver licence, etc)
+- Two forms of identification for example, a passport, birth certificate, or driver licence

-- Details of your housing costs, eg a tenancy agreement or letter from the person you board with
+- Details of your housing costs for example, a tenancy agreement or letter from the person you board with

-- Details of your living costs, eg. a phone bill, power bill, and debts.
+- Details of your living costs including your phone bill, power bill, and debts

-- Confirmation of your circumstances, eg a letter from your school that says you're a full-time student, or if you're sick, a medical certificate from your doctor about how your condition affects your ability to work or go to school or training.
+- Confirmation of your circumstances for example, letter from your school that says you're a full-time student, or if you're sick, a medical certificate from your doctor about how your condition affects your ability to work or go to school or training

 - Birth certificates for your tamariki